Earlier this week my son called to me after lights out. I sat beside his bed and asked, “What’s up bud? Do you need something?”

 While grief, anger, worry, sadness, and other emotions are distinct and operate a little differently, there is a link that is worth paying attention to.
 In related but disparate fields, we are asked to pause and help kids wrestle with the hard stuff.

 For example, psychologist and anxiety expert Lynne Lyons argues that when it comes to worry, we would be much better off helping our kids “roll around with the uncertainty and go with the mights and maybes” than to try to constantly persuade kids that everything will be fine.
 Similarly, the National Alliance for Grieving Children often reminds parents that grief is a normal reaction to loss.
 Avoiding talks about it only makes children feel more alone and/or confused by their internal experiences.
-Finally, Dr. Dena Simmons reminds parents and educators alike that real social-emotional learning itself isn’t about “breathing through” the painful emotional aftermath of racism and white supremacy; it’s about grappling with them.
+Finally, Dr. Dena Simmons reminds parents and educators alike that real social-emotional learning itself isn’t about “breathing through” the painful emotional aftermath of racism; it’s about grappling with it.

 Dr. Lisa Damour provides a helpful definition of good mental health as “Feeling feelings at the right time and moving through them.”
 We certainly need to be alert for kids who get stuck in sadness or worry loops and provide different kinds of mental health supports.
 But it’s important to remember that emotionally healthy children should have big feelings in response to what is happening in their worlds.